wago-enterprise-education/vscode-wago-cc100/README.md

 To upload a program to the controller, select the play button of the wanted controller.
 Once a programm is uploaded the code will run automatically.
-**Node:** The extentions checks where a change happend since the last upload and will only upload if the programm is diffrent then the one already uploaded.
+**Node:** The extentions checks where a change happend since the last upload and will only upload if the programm is different then the one already uploaded.

- To upload a program to multiple controllers, select the two play buttons next to the add controller button.
+ To upload a program to multiple controllers, select the double play buttons next to the add controller button.
 This will upload the program to every connected controller.
- **Node:** The rules are the same to a multiupload and a single upload.
+ **Node:** The rules are the same with a multiupload and a single upload.

 ### Debug

 To debug a program, simply select the controller you want to debug with the play button with the bug on it.
 Then vscode will try to connect to the given controller, which can take some time.
 When the connection succeeds, the normal vscode python debugger will appear on the top of the screen, and you can get started.
-**Node:** There has to be a breakpoint in the projekt.
-Also to use the Debugger is it required to press Pause(F6) and Step into(F11).
+**Node:** There needs to be a breakpoint in the projekt.
+Also to use the Debugger it is required to press Pause(F6) and Step into(F11).
 The current executed line will be highlighed.

 ### Remove/Reset
 By right clicking a controller you can **rename**, **reset**, **remove** or **reset and remove** the controller.
-By selecting a **rename** you will be asked to enter a new name.
+By selecting **rename** you will be asked to enter a new name.
 The option **reset** will activate codesys again and reset everything that was done by the extension, like removing the program.
 The **remove** option will remove the controller out of the sidebar.
 It will also remove the controller.yaml with the corresponding name and remove the controller out of the wago.yaml.
 The settings on the controller will stay.